-Ukraine's oldest literary forms consist of orally-transmitted poems, myths, and legends (see p.
-21 of History and Myth), while sermons and heroic epics comprise the oldest written pieces.
-Compiled around 1133, the Kyiv Chronicle gives a history of the early Eastern Slavs, while providing insight into the political and cultural life of Kyivan Rus (see p.
-2 of History and Myth).
+Ukraine's oldest literary forms consist of orally-transmitted poems, myths, and legends (see History and Myth), while sermons and heroic epics comprise the oldest written pieces.
+Compiled around 1133, the Kyiv Chronicle gives a history of the early Eastern Slavs, while providing insight into the political and cultural life of Kyivan Rus (see History and Myth).
 The 17th-18th centuries were a golden age for Ukrainian poetry, with secular verses focusing on emotions, politics, and national themes, while spiritual versions were often delivered in song.
-Historical chronicles, notably those describing the struggles of the Cossacks (see p.
-6-9 of History and Myth), were also developed during this period.
+Historical chronicles, notably those describing the struggles of the Cossacks (see History and Myth), were also developed during this period.

-The 19th century brought a blossoming of Ukrainian literature that accompanied the rise of Ukrainian nationalism (see p.
-11 of History and Myth).
+The 19th century brought a blossoming of Ukrainian literature that accompanied the rise of Ukrainian nationalism (see History and Myth).
 Poet and playwright Ivan Kotliarevsky produced the first literary work in the modern Ukrainian language, which was a reworking of Virgil's Aeneid set among the Cossacks.
-Ukraine's most admired poet and symbol of national consciousness was Taras Schevchenko (see p.
-11 of History and Myth), who is remembered for his musical verses about politics.
-In the first decades of the Soviet era, many authors were deported or jailed for their failure to conform to the dissident movement (see p.
-11 of History and Myth), literary works became more diverse.
-With independence, literary freedom returned to Ukraine, inspiring poets, essayists, and novelists to explore an array of topics.
+Ukraine's most admired poet and symbol of national consciousness was Taras Schevchenko (see History and Myth), who is remembered for his musical verses about politics.
+In the first decades of the Soviet era, many authors were deported or jailed for their failure to conform to the ideals of "Socialist Realism."
+With the 1960s growth of the dissident movement (see History and Myth), literary works became more diverse.
+With independence. literary freedom returned to Ukraine.

+inspiring poets, essayists, and novelists to explore an array of topics.